Alcoholics Anonymous Recovery Program, 12 Steps, and Addiction Treatment

 AA began in 1935 when Bill Wilson (Bill W.), a New York stockbroker, and Dr. Robert Smith (Dr. Bob S.), an Akron, Ohio surgeon, met.3 (It’s customary to not use last names in AA, as it is an “anonymous” program.)
 Bill W. had achieved sobriety with the help of a friend and was trying to help other people dealing with an alcohol use disorder (AUD) attain sobriety.
-Dr. Bob had been working with the Oxford Group, a nonalcoholic fellowship in Akron, but was not having much success staying sober.
+Dr. Bob had been working with the Oxford Group, a nonalcoholic fellowship in Akron, but he was not having much success staying sober.
 What Bill W. and Dr. Bob discovered the day they met was that sharing their stories and offering each other support helped keep them sober.

-The foundation of the AA program is the 12 Steps and 12 traditions.1 The 12 Steps of Alcoholics Anonymous provide a roadmap of how to stay sober over the long-term.1 The 12 traditions were developed to help manage the fellowship of Alcoholics Anonymous.1 They lay the foundation for how the institution of Alcoholics Anonymous functions.1
+The foundation of the AA program is the 12 Steps and 12 Traditions.1 The 12 Steps of Alcoholics Anonymous provide a roadmap of how to stay sober over the long-term.1 The 12 Traditions were developed to help manage the fellowship of Alcoholics Anonymous.1 They lay the foundation for how the institution of Alcoholics Anonymous functions.1

 There are 3 primary books used in Alcoholics Anonymous.
 These books are considered conference-approved literature, which means they are approved by the General Service Conference of AA.4 These books are: